bboytian/smmpl_opcodes/README.md

 ### Running measurements

-Choice between quickscanpattern measurement and skyscan (normal oprations) is adjusted in params.
+Running of measurement protocol; scripts titled as `<protocol name>_main.py`

 ```
 python -m smmpl_opcodes
 ```
-The skyscan measurement has the following services, each with their own logs, on top of the main log
+All protocols run the following services
 1. Live status monitoring and notification (via Telegram)
 2. Regular data moving and sync to solaris server
-3. Booting and init configuration of SigmaMPL program for measurement
+3. Measurement protocol

-### After measurement clean up
+### Post measurement clean up

+Can also be used to perform data organisation and sync; i.e. move data from SigmaMPL folder to data folders specified in params, and sync to solaris server

 ```
-python -m smmpl_opcodes.postmea_cleanup
+python -m smmpl_opcodes.sop
 ```

 ### Generate scan patterns